TABLE OF CONTENTS

 Hydraulic Forks

 Hydraulic forks are the most common type of front suspension used on modern motorcycles.
 They consist of telescopic tubes with internal springs and hydraulic fluid to dampen shocks.
 These forks offer a smoother and more controlled ride, with adjustable preload and damping settings on some models.
 Standard on most modern Harley-Davidson motorcycles, including touring, cruising, and sport models.
+To protect the fork tubes from dirt, debris, and wear—especially on older models like Sportsters—a Fork Boot Gaiter Set for Harley Sportster's is a simple yet effective upgrade that enhances both performance and longevity.
+This design is especially common if you have a sportster front end.

 WHAT ARE THE PARTS OF HARLEY-DAVIDSON MOTORCYCLE FORKS?